 Are you questioning your gender identity?

-gender identity issues as they relate to Biblical and social concerns.
+This website is dedicated to a frank discussion and exploration of gender identity issues as they relate to Biblical and social concerns.

 This is a lay care giving ministry.
 The information and help offered is not a replacement for professional care.
 For those who need professional medical, clinical or psychological help should pursue those avenues.
 (See our resource section.*)